json420/degu/doc/rgi.rst

-*RGI* (REST Gateway Interface) is largely a thought experiment in what you could do with something WSGI-like assuming you didn't need `CGI`_ compatibility, and likewise didn't need to be compatible with any existing HTTP servers.
+*RGI* (REST Gateway Interface) is largely a thought experiment in what you could do with something WSGI-like assuming you didn't need `CGI`_ compatibility, and didn't necessarily need to be compatible with any existing HTTP servers.

 RGI focuses on improvement in a number of areas: